Nguyen Bac Truyen

-Nguyen Bac Truyen runs the Vietnamese Political & Religious Prisoners Friendship

-	Association; he also provides free legal advice to those affected by land grabs

-	and is an adovcate for human rights and for the release of all political

-	prisoners in Vietnam.
+Nguyen Bac Truyen ran the Vietnamese Political & Religious Prisoners Friendship Association; he also provided free legal advice to those affected by land grabs and has been an adovcate for human rights and for the release of all political prisoners in Vietnam.

 In 2011, he won Human Rights Watch's Hellman/Hammett Award for his work.

 Amnesty International Urgent Action, Vietnam: Missing Human Rights Defender At Risk of Torture: Nguyen Bac Truyen, August 22, 2017 (PDF)

 Six Vietnamese Activists Sentenced for 'Subversion' in Hanoi Trial, Radio Free Asia, April 5, 2018